Floorp-Projects/Floorp/toolkit/components/telemetry/docs/environment.rst

         blocklistEnabled: <bool>, // true on failure
         isDefaultBrowser: <bool>, // null on failure, not available on Android
         defaultSearchEngine: <string>, // e.g. "yahoo"
+        defaultSearchEngineData: {, // data about the current default engine
+          name: <string>, // engine name, e.g. "Yahoo"; or "NONE" if no default
+          loadPath: <string>, // where the engine line is located; missing if no default
+          submissionURL: <string> // missing if no default or for user-installed engines },
         e10sEnabled: <bool>, // false on failure
         telemetryEnabled: <bool>, // false on failure
         locale: <string>, // e.g. "it", null on failure